-Meningococcal disease is contagious, progresses very rapidly, and can lead to death within only a few hours of onset; one in ten cases is fatal.
+Meningococcal disease is contagious and progresses very rapidly.
 The bacteria are spread person-to-person through the air by respiratory droplets (e.g., coughing, sneezing).
 The bacteria also can be transmitted through direct contact with an infected person, such as oral contact with shared items like cigarettes or drinking glasses, and through kissing.